-New Jersey Governor Phil Murphy promised $13.5 in new state and federal money to help guard against and mitigate harmful algal blooms like the one that effectively closed Lake Hopatcong and other state-owned lakes at a meeting he held at the Lake Hopatcong Station on November 18.
+New Jersey Governor Phil Murphy promised $13.5 million in new state and federal money to help guard against and mitigate harmful algal blooms like the one that effectively closed Lake Hopatcong and other state-owned lakes at a meeting he held at the Lake Hopatcong Station on November 18.

 The three members of Congress who attended the meeting, Josh Gottheimer (D-5), Mikie Sherrill (D-11) and Tom Malinowski (D-7) all said federal money would be available and they would fight for more.